Four Commanderies of Han: Cao Wei, Jin, and Xianbei

 Afterwards, the Lelang, Daifang, and Xuantu commanderies were ruled by Cao Wei, the Jin dynasty, and the Murong Xianbei until they were conquered by Goguryeo in the early 300s.

 Goguryeo

-Lelang Commandery was ruled by the Jin dynasty (266–420) until 313 when it was conquered by Goguryeo.
-Daifang was conquered in 314 and Xuantu in 319.
+Lelang Commandery was ruled by the Jin dynasty (266–420) until 313.
+Due to civil war, the Jin dynasty was unable to send officials to govern its territory in northern Korea.
+The leaders of Liaodong and Lelang led over one thousand households to break away from Jin and submitted to the Xianbei warlord of Former Yan Murong Hui.
+Murong Hui relocated the remnants of the commandery to the west within Liaodong.
+Goguryeo attacked and annexed the commandery in 313.
+Daifang was conquered in 314-315 and Xuantu in 319.
 After the collapse of the Han commanderies, Goguryeo accepted émigrés of Chinese origin to strengthen their control over the region.